 The team advises multinationals on their global sales transactions and services affected by EU, Belgian and US export control laws and political sanctions, often in close collaboration with the US and German or UK offices.
 The team also devises compliance and training programs for clients, which have become even more necessary as a result of the rising number of enforcement actions in these fields.

-Our European regulatory team covers a very large spectrum of services with a focus on the chemical and life science sectors, and EU product safety and liability.
+Our European regulatory team covers a very large spectrum of services with a focus on the chemical sector, and EU product safety and liability.
 We provide our clients with a full service offering on product regulations, advising them on the formation, interpretation, application and enforcement of EU and Member States regulations in our fields of concentration.
 This full assistance is complemented by extensive experience in litigation before the European Court and the Board of Appeal of the ECHA.

 We have probably the most experienced legal team in Brussels on chemicals legislation, with expertise dating back long before the development of REACH.
 Since 2000, we assisted numerous trade associations in advocating their position under REACH and acted as project leader in the development of the ECHA data sharing guidance document.
 Our chemicals/REACH team also has years of experience in advising corporate clients (chemical companies, but also downstream users and article manufacturers in numerous sectors) to navigate through the maze of the REACH requirements.